Shansita-S/URL-Phishing-Detection-Using-RandomForest-Machine-Learning-Model/README.md

 # 🔒 Phishing URL Detector

-A Machine Learning-based web application that detects whether a given URL is **legitimate** or **phishing**.
+A Machine Learning-based web application that detects whether a given URL is **legitimate** or **phishing** with an explanation for the same.
 It uses a Random Forest Classifier trained on a Synthetic dataset of 10,000 labeled URLs and provides real-time prediction through a simple, animated frontend and Flask backend.

 ---